 If you've got some contigency you too might feel relaxed if things don't go according to plan

 We’re not talking about a medical emergency here.
 That has more serious consequences (usually Helicopter evacuation).
-But, we’re all human and we all get ill.
+But, we’re all humans, and we all get sick.

-Everyone has suffered from a “common cold”, that’s why it’s referred to as “common”.
-But, it’s a good example to use as you know just how ill you feel.
+Everyone has suffered from a “common cold”, which is why it’s referred to as “common”.
+But, it’s a good example to use, as you know just how ill you feel.

-If you’re trekking, then usually “on foot” is the only way to get around, and we’re talking Himalayas here, so that getting around on foot bit is invariably physically challenging.
-If you’re “under the weather” then the prospect of a physically challenging day isn’t most likely one that will have you jumping out of your sleeping bag with joy.
+If you’re trekking, then usually “on foot” is the only way to get around, and we’re talking Himalayas here, so getting around on foot is invariably physically challenging.
+If you’re “under the weather,” then the prospect of a physically challenging day isn’t most likely one that will have you jumping out of your sleeping bag with joy.

 It could be that you’re exhausted because of something like a “common cold”, or that the trek you chose is taking its toll on your own physical capabilities.